I Love Recipe

 👨🍳 Cooking Points

-Second, when grinding the anchovies and dried shrimp in a food processor, make sure to pulse 'until particles are visible' to enjoy their savory texture.
+The second point is to grind the anchovies and dried shrimp in a food processor 'until particles are still visible' to enjoy a savory texture.

-Be careful not to grind them too finely, as this will remove their bite.
+Be careful not to grind them too finely, as this will eliminate the chewiness.

-Finally, when simmering the seasoning, 'reduce it over high heat until almost all the liquid has evaporated' for about 5 minutes, which allows the flavors to penetrate the ingredients fully and improves storage.
+Finally, when simmering with the seasoning, reduce it over 'high heat until most of the liquid has evaporated,' for about 5 minutes.

-Remembering these three points will help you make delicious Cheongyang-gochu-dajimi successfully.
+Remembering these three points will help you make delicious Cheongyang Chili Paste without fail.

 👨🍳 Directions